sadoprotocol/sado.space/public/docs/introduction/features.md

 ## Extendable

-SADO can be extended easily to store additional metadata and/or media content by having fixed pricing regardless of the file size of the order.
+Sado can be extended easily to store additional metadata and/or media content by having fixed pricing regardless of the file size of the order.